American Powless Wins San Sebastian Cycling Classic - UrduPoint

 American Powless Wins San Sebastian Cycling Classic

-The 24-year-old from Florida was part of a breakaway over the narrow hills roads outside San Sebastian and finished the 231km course in 5hr 34mins 31sec, just ahead of Slovenia's Matej Mohoric.
+The 24-year-old from Florida was part of a breakaway over the narrow hill roads outside San Sebastian and finished the 231km course in 5hr 34mins 31sec, just ahead of Slovenia's Matej Mohoric and Mikkel Honore of Denmark.

+Powless identifies as a Native American of the Oneida tribe, and comes from a sporting background with his mother an Olympic marathon runner, his father a triathlete and his sister has made the national cycling team too.

+Powless, who recently completed the Tour de France with his American outfit, drew level with and overtook Bahrain Victorious' Mohoric right on the line.

 The irrepressible Dutch rider Annemiek van Vleuten won the women's race earlier to add to her Olympic time trial gold from just three days ago.